biya-coin/biyaliquid-docs/.gitbook/glossary.md

 ### BIYA

-The native token of Biyaliquid.
+The native token of Biyachain.

-### biyaliquidd
+### biyachaind

-The command-line interface for interacting with an Biyaliquid node.
+The command-line interface for interacting with an Biyachain node.

-For more information on biyaliquidd, see `biyaliquidd` guides.
+For more information on biyachaind, see `biyachaind` guides.

-### Biyaliquid core
+### Biyachain core

-The official source code for Biyaliquid.
+The official source code for Biyachain.

-For more information on the Biyaliquid core, see Biyaliquid core modules.
+For more information on the Biyachain core, see Biyachain core modules.

-### Biyaliquid Hub
+### Biyachain Hub

 Inejctive's platform for wallets, governance, staking and BIYA burn auctions.

-To learn about the features of Biyaliquid Hub, visit the Biyaliquid Hub guide.
+To learn about the features of Biyachain Hub, visit the Biyachain Hub guide.

 ### Inactive set